Natural Wine in Wroclaw

 Do these bars speak English?

-Yes, especially at Pijalni and Literatka.
+Yes, especially at Pijalni and Niewinność.
 The staff is used to explaining natural wine to newcomers and can guide you based on your preferences.

 Can I buy bottles to take home?

 Most bars will sell you a bottle at retail price plus corkage if you want to drink there.
-Vinyl & Wine is particularly good for discovering new producers to take home.
+Nowino is a good spot for discovering new French and Italian producers to take home.

 Related Guides